Explore the Museum

 Photos with our Premier League trophy

-Whether you’re celebrating Liverpool‘s long-awaited victory, revelling in previous triumphs or simply dreaming of glory, you can get your very own memento with our Premier League trophy, an official replica of the original.
+Whether you’re celebrating Manchester City’s 2020-21 victory, revelling in previous triumphs or simply dreaming of glory, you can get your very own memento with our replica Premier League and WSL trophies.

 The National Football Museum charges an admission fee for all visitors, with the exception of City of Manchester residents and City of Manchester schools.
 Click below for the latest admission information: